Vacuum Extraction Complications

 Because of this, it’s important to monitor your child for symptoms of common birth injuries and ensure they’re hitting appropriate developmental goals.

-Complete our free milestones quiz now to see if your child is on track.
+Take our free milestones quiz now to see if your child is on track.

 IS YOUR CHILD MISSING DEVELOPMENTAL MILESTONES?